DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

     Belows are some types of Persistence Context that we need to know.
     - Transaction-scoped persistence context

         In this type of persistence context, whenever a new transaction began, a new persistence context was created for both container-managed and application-managed EntityManager.
+It means that this persistence context's lifetime is accompnied with a transaction.
+A persistence context is created when a transaction is born, and similarly, when a transaction commits or rollbacks, a persistence context will be released.

     - Extended persistence context